8.7 Human Senses

 Figure 8.7.6 The three vision problems described are typically solved by using glasses.

 Vision problems are very common.
-Two of the most common are and , and they often start in childhood or adolescence.
+Two of the most common are myopia and hyperopia, and they often start in childhood or adolescence.
 Another common problem, called presbyopia, occurs in most people, beginning in middle adulthood.
 In all three conditions, the eyes fail to focus images correctly on the retina, resulting in blurred vision.

 Myopia